Business name: Webtalk

-It’s very sad to see that regular people cannot join as easy.
+It’s very sad to see that regular people cannot join as easily.

 Call me old school but I think WebTalk shouldn’t put newcomers through this ordeal if they want to quickly grow their numbers.

-I was lucky to have met a referrer but if I didn’t, I wouldn’t wasted my time trying to look for one just to join something that’s still in Beta.
+I was lucky to have met a referrer but if I didn’t, I wouldn’t waste my time trying to look for one just to join something that’s still in Beta.

 #5 – Not accredited with the BBB

-WebTalk has been around for several months now since 2018 and by now, they should have at least applied to BBB to get their company evaluated.
+WebTalk has been around since 2018 and by now, they should have at least applied to BBB to get their company evaluated.

 #6 – Anything Can Happen When in Beta